More About Aquaponics With Snow Outside!

-“What You Get” In The Family Solar Greenhouse DIY Package:
+“What You Get” In The Commercial Solar Greenhouse DIY Package:

-1. Our 119-page Family Solar Greenhouse manual, which is everything we know about designing and building energy-efficient greenhouses economically, and includes the following from the Table Of Contents:
+2. Plus the following: our 119-page Family Solar Greenhouse manual downloaded to you, which is everything we know about designing and building energy-efficient greenhouses economically, and includes the following from the Table Of Contents:

 You also receive a link for DropBox (the premier web “deposit box” service), where you can download the approximately 500 mb of additional information that comes with this course.
 This information includes, but is not limited to:

 2. In the DropBox “Main” folder: Complete CAD drawings for six different sizes of aquaponic solar greenhouses with integrated aquaponics systems: 200, 300, 400, 608, 1,216, and 1,824 square feet, as well as:

 3. In the DropBox “Slideshows” folder: ALL the PowerPoint slideshows and videos that we use during the 1-day Aquaponic Solar Greenhouse portion of our 5-day live trainings.

 4. Lifetime technical support via email while you are building and operating your greenhouse.